 This study evaluated the acceptability of active and passive personal sensing methods for a variety of raw data streams and associated methods.
 To this end, we assessed participants’ choices/behaviors about both participating in the study and providing raw data streams for each method and their subjective perceptions of each sensing method.
-We focused on participants with moderate to severe alcohol use disorder because they might have been expected to be less willing to share sensitive, private information due to the stigma associated with their disorder [75].
-However, if these sensing methods were acceptable to them, highly promising opportunities are now emerging to address their largely unmet treatment needs [76] with technological solutions that include digital therapeutics combined with personal sensing [77].
-We organize our discussion around 7 key conclusions from our analyses.
+We focused on participants with moderate to severe AUD because they might have been expected to be less willing to share sensitive, private information owing to the stigma associated with their disorder [75].
+However, if these sensing methods were acceptable to them, highly promising opportunities are now emerging to address their largely unmet treatment needs [76], with technological solutions that include digital therapeutics combined with personal sensing [77].
+We have organized our discussion around 7 key conclusions from our analyses.

-1. Individuals With AUD Will Generally Accept the Use of Personal Sensing Methods
+Individuals With AUD Will Generally Accept the Use of Personal Sensing Methods

-Based on our sample, it appears individuals with alcohol use disorder are indeed willing to provide these sensitive, personally sensed raw data streams based on their behavioral choices regarding consent, enrollment, and opt-in for data collection in this study.
-All but 1 of the individuals (191/192; 99.5%) who were eligible to participate consented to the personal sensing procedures.
+On the basis of our sample, it appears that individuals with AUD are indeed willing to provide these sensitive, personally sensed raw data streams based on their behavioral choices regarding consent, enrollment, and opt in for data collection in this study.
+All but one of the individuals (191/192, 99.5%) who were eligible to participate consented to the personal sensing procedures.
 Most of these individuals also returned 1 week later to formally enroll in the study and begin to provide these data (169/191; 88%).
-Furthermore, all (169/169; 100%) of the participants who enrolled in the study explicitly opted-in to provide the 3 arguably most sensitive passive data streams - geolocation, cellular communication logs, and text message content.
+Furthermore, all (169/169; 100%) of the participants who enrolled in the study explicitly opted in to provide the 3 arguably most sensitive passive data streams: geolocation, cellular communication logs, and SMS text message content.

-These consent, enrollment, and opt-in numbers could be considered upper- and lower-bound estimates of the percentage of individuals who are willing to provide these raw data streams in a research setting.
+These consent, enrollment, and opt-in numbers could be considered upper-bound and lower-bound estimates of the percentage of individuals who are willing to provide these raw data streams in a research setting.
 The very high percentage for consent may overestimate willingness because some of these individuals may have reconsidered their initial decision on further reflection such that they did not return for the next study visit to enroll formally.
-However, the still quite high enrollment percentage may underestimate willingness to provide these data because some attrition was expected between consent and enrollment visits due to the instability associated with the early stages of recovery from alcohol use disorder.
-In fact, table 3 indicates that almost half of the participants who consented but did not enroll may have done so for reasons other than their willingness to provide these raw data streams (e.g., health concerns, no transportation to lab, made repeated attempts to reschedule before discontinuing).
+However, the still quite high enrollment percentage may underestimate the willingness to provide these data because some attrition was expected between consent and enrollment visits due to the instability associated with the early stages of recovery from AUD.
+In fact, Table S3 indicates that almost half of the participants who consented but did not enroll may have done so for reasons other than their willingness to provide these raw data streams (eg, health concerns, no transportation to lab, and made repeated attempts to reschedule before discontinuing).

-Participants’ explicit self-report of their perceptions about the acceptability of these personal sensing methods were also generally consistent with their behavior.
-Specifically, on average, participants rated all of the sensing methods more favorable than the neutral mid-point (“undecided”) of the rating scales for all 3 dimensions we evaluated - interference, dislike, and willingness to use for 1 year.
-These self-report data combined with our behavioral measures to suggest that all of these sensing methods can be considered for use with the majority of individuals with alcohol use disorder.
+Participants’ explicit self-reports of their perceptions about the acceptability of these personal sensing methods were also generally consistent with their behavior.
+Specifically, on average, participants rated all the sensing methods as more favorable than the neutral midpoint (“undecided”) of the rating scales for all 3 dimensions we evaluated: interference, dislike, and willingness to use for 1 year.
+These self-report data combined with our behavioral measures suggest that all of these sensing methods can be considered for use with the majority of individuals with AUD.